tolson-vkn/tolson-vkn/README.md

 ### About me

-I am a Site Reliability Enginer with a focus on platform infrastructure.
+I am a Site Reliability Engineer with a focus on platform infrastructure.

-- 🐧 I'm a full time Linux user and have been since 2007.
+- I'm a full time Linux 🐧 user and have been since 2007.
 I even have a Linux smartphone 🤦
 - I'm actively invovled in my local [Linux user group](https://www.meetup.com/PenguinsUnbound/).
 - Outside of tech; I enjoy skiing, hiking, and woodworking.